Patient Portals for Mental and Behavioral Health

 Discovery and requirement gathering

 Business analysts collaborate with the mental health practice’s employees (counselors, therapists, admin staff) to define functional and non-functional requirements for the portal.
-It’s essential to plan security measures (e.g., end-to-end encryption, multi-factor authentication, obligatory consent forms) early at this stage to ensure compliance with the applicable regulations such as HIPAA and 42 CFR part 2.
+It’s essential to plan security measures (e.g., end-to-end encryption, multi-factor authentication, obligatory consent forms) early at this stage to ensure compliance with applicable regulations, such as HIPAA and 42 CFR part 2, and to account for 21st Century Cures Act patient-access requirements.

 When defining the functional scope and the sequence in which portal features will be implemented, I recommend starting small.
 For instance, the initial focus of a mental health portal can be on secure patient profiles containing session summaries, appointment scheduling, direct messaging with mental health professionals, and emergency support.
 Later on, more advanced capabilities like an AI-powered chatbot can be added.